Vehnem/RDFConsistencyFilter/README.md

 # RDFConsistencyFilter

-A RDF filter which consumes RDF Data from a SPARQL Endpoint with a CONSTRUCT-Query Full webinterface frontend
+A RDF filter which consumes RDF Data from a SPARQL Endpoint with a CONSTRUCT-Query.

+Full webinterface frontend and Swagger API documentation

 ## Docker